aksakalli/jekyll-doc-theme/_docs/rest/advanced-rest.md

 ## Done
 Returning a `Response` from JAX-RS methods brings many advantages. `Response` offers control over **what** is returned and **how** it is returned.
 You can experiment with methods present in the Response class.

+The complete source code can be found on [GitHub](https://github.com/javaee-cool/rest-basic-tutorial).